mistic100/UMWP-Autochanger/README.md

 * UltraMon 3.2.1 or higher
 * Windows 7/8 32/64 bits

 ## Installation
 1. Install and configure UltraMon on your computer.

-2. Go to the wallpaper configuration of UltraMon, and configure the "default" wallpaper as you wish (you don't need to define an image file).
+2. Go to the wallpaper configuration of UltraMon and ensure that the profile "default" exists, if not, create it.
+You don't need to configure anything else on this screen.

 3. Launch "UMWP Autochanger.exe".
     * Depending on your configuration, you might be asked to locate "UltraMonDesktop.exe".

-4. Click on "Add" to add a new set.
+4. Click on the plus button to add a new set.
 A set is basically a directory containing JPEG/PNG/BMP files.
 UMWP Autochanger will browse this directory recursively up to 3 levels searching for image files.

-5. Once you have added you sets, click on "Apply", the wallpaper will randomly change every 60 seconds (default delay).
+5. Once you have added your sets, click on the disk button, the wallpaper will randomly change every 60 seconds (default delay).

+## Configuration
+* Double-click on a set to edit it.
+You can change its name, its style (one image for each monitor or one image for the whole desktop) and the transformation style for images (center, tile or stretch).

+* On the "Options" dialog you can choose the delay, change the behavior of the tool and configure the hotkeys.
+Hotkeys are a way to change the current set without opppening the application window : in default configuration, press Ctrl+Shift+1 for the first set, and up to Ctrl+Shift+9 for the ninth set.

 ## Troubleshouting